boldreports/react-boilerplate/README.md

 ## Disclaimer

-We used the [React Boilerplate application](https://github.com/react-boilerplate/react-boilerplate) and integrated our `Bold Reports React component` in .
+We used the [React Boilerplate application](https://github.com/react-boilerplate/react-boilerplate) and integrated our `Bold Reports React components`.

 ## Features